 My monthly spread included intentions for September and a habits grid.

 I found the intentions page really hard to do.
-I'm not used to thinking in terms of months and find it difficult to translate monthly intentions into actual tasks.
-I did find the planning tools in Do What You Love‘s New Year Revolution helped with this somewhat but it still doesn’t seem as natural as a weekly plan.
-Anyone got any useful tips for putting together a monthly spread, or how I can translate it into daily tasks?
+It required thinking in terms of months.
+And I found it difficult to translate monthly intentions into actual tasks.
+I did find the planning tools in Do What You Love‘s New Year Revolution (no longer available) helped with this somewhat but it still doesn’t seem as natural as a weekly plan.
+Has anyone got any useful tips for putting together a monthly spread, or how I can translate it into daily tasks?

 The habits grid is why you should pay attention in mathematics class.
 I’m not very good at drawing straight lines, or calculating where to draw lines so the boxes are the same size.
 I ended up with too many boxes in my grid of different sizes many of which were too small to fill in.
 Oh, and I should mention that pencil smudges.

 I enjoyed putting together the monthly spread.
-I did my daily pages for the week at the same time so I could assign an even spread of tasks over the week.
+At the same time, I did my daily pages for the week at the same time so I could assign an even spread of tasks over the week.

-I much preferred the days when the tasks were broken down into categories but thought there was room for improvement.
-In the coming week I’m going to experiment with using activities, at home, at computer and anywhere for the breakdown on the daily spread.
+The days where the tasks were broken down into categories worked better.
+But thought there was room for improvement.
+In the coming week, I’m going to experiment with using activities, at home, at a computer and anywhere for the breakdown on the daily spread.
 I’ll definitely keep the ‘tasks to carry forward’ section.
 Carla pointed out that if a task is repeated carried forward then it’s time to ask why it’s not getting done.

-I’ve added a ‘tasks for next week' page to keep track of non urgent things and help with weekly planning.
+In light of all this, I’ve added a ‘tasks for next week’s page.
+This will track non-urgent things and help with weekly planning.

-So after a week I’m feeling moderately enthused about bujo, but still have plenty of things to still explore.
-I want to make more use of colours and washi tape and stickers.
-I want my journal to be light hearted and fun.
-I ask need to look at the index and page numbering thing (Carla tells me this is a game changer).
+So after a week I’m feeling moderately enthused about bujo, but still, have plenty of things to still explore.
+Firstly, I want to make more use of colours and washi tape and stickers.
+Finding a way to make my journal light-hearted and fun would be nice.
+And Carla tells me that indexes and page numbering is game-changing.

-What are your tips for newbies to bullet journalling?
+What are your tips for newbies to bullet journaling?